bsanyi/paxos_kv/README.md

 `PaxosKV.Bucket` registers the bucket name as its own name.
 If that's not what you want, you can also add a `name: ...` option to it and register a different name.
-Use `bucket: ..., name: nil` if you don't want the bucket to have a locally registered name.
+Use `bucket: ..., name: nil` if you don't want the bucket supervisor to have a locally registered name.
+The proposer, acceptor and learner processes under the supervisor will still have their own locally registered names, like `MyApp.MyBucket.{Proposer,Acceptor,Learner}`.

 If your bucket is up, you can use the `bucket: BucketName` option to `put`, `get` and `pid`, like this: